Bitter Victory (1957)

 But Burton has the largest and most volatile personalities of all three.
 So when he loses his train of thought during his Sunday sermon, perched from his pulpit, it’s not altogether unwarranted watching him implode on the spot.
 We expect as much.

-It feels like Reverend Lawrence T. Shannon (Richard Burton) has inherited the lectern from Barabara Stanwyck in Miracle Women, though his conflict is more difficult to sort out.
+It feels like Reverend Lawrence T. Shannon (Richard Burton) has inherited the lectern from Barabara Stanwyck in Miracle Woman, though his conflict is more difficult to sort out.
 It’s as much about the watch-dog hypocrisy in his own church as it is his personal crises of conscience.
 We don’t know what his presumed sins are, but as the pews clear and he thunders down the aisles, he calls out the fleeing congregants, denouncing them thusly:

 “You’ve turned your backs on the God of love and compassion and invented for yourselves this cruel, senile, delinquent who blames the world and all that he created for his own faults!
 Close your windows.
 Close your doors!
 Close your hearts – against the truth of our God! ”